hitblast/Alter/README.md

 apps which should be prohibited from modifying unless the user really desires.

-- The [Flutter Engine](https://github.com/flutter/engine) is a part of the compiled binary (obviously since it's a Flutter project), so there will always be a tiny burden of a few megabytes worth of memory usage unless Flutter is optimized further.
+- The [Flutter Engine](https://github.com/flutter/engine) is a part of the compiled binary (obviously since it's a Flutter project), so there will always be a tiny difference in size when it comes to comparing with a Swift binary.

-- Alter resets the granted permissions for each app whenever custom icons are applied or unapplied.

 - For now, Alter cannot modify the system apps on macOS due to SIP (System Integrity Protection) being a thing.
 I'm still working on possible workarounds.